openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 * *Service modules* which act as implementations of the logging or analytics services.
 * *Script modules* which allow attaching arbitrary scripts to the page.

-Our ``frontend-app-*`` repositories go from being "micro-frontend applications" to being a collection of application modules centered around a particular domain (learning, authoring, authn, etc.) The question of which application modules belong in which repositories, and where the right boundaries are, is beyond the scope of this ADR.
+Our ``frontend-app-*`` repositories go from being "micro-frontend applications" to being a collection of modules centered around a particular domain (learning, authoring, authn, etc.) The question of which modules belong in which repositories, and where the right boundaries are, is beyond the scope of this ADR.

 Unsupported Customizations
 ==========================